adhorn/rasp-sensehat-iot/README.md

 **AWS IoT** easily and securely connects devices through the MQTT and HTTPS protocols.
 The IoT Rules Engine continuously processes incoming messages, enabling your devices to interact with other AWS services.

+**Amazon Elasticsearch Service** makes it easy to deploy, operate, and scale Elasticsearch for log analytics, full text search, application monitoring, and more.
+Amazon Elasticsearch Service is a fully managed service that delivers Elasticsearch’s easy-to-use APIs and real-time capabilities along with the availability, scalability, and security required by production workloads.
+The service offers built-in integrations with Kibana, Logstash, and AWS services including Amazon Kinesis Firehose, AWS Lambda, and Amazon CloudWatch so that you can go from raw data to actionable insights quickly.

 **Amazon S3** is object storage that provides you a highly reliable, secure, and scalable storage for all your data, big or small.
 It is designed to deliver 99.999999999% durability, and scale past trillions of objects.

 **Amazon Kinesis Firehose** allows you to capture and automatically load streaming data into Amazon Kinesis Analytics, Amazon S3, Amazon Redshift, and Amazon Elasticsearch Service, enabling near-real-time business intelligence and the use of dashboards.